virtual-labs/exp-dev-reference/best-practices/README.md

 ## Color/Themes
-It is recommended to use the colors defined below for images and simulation. </br>
+It is recommended to use the colors defined below for images and simulations. </br>
 `#98CB3B`/`rgb(152, 203, 59)`</br>
 ![#98CB3B](https://via.placeholder.com/450x55/98CB3B/000000?text=+) </br>
 `#176696`/`rgb(23, 102, 150)`</br>